Laurel Highlands Hiking Trail

 Voluntary day use registration mailboxes are located in each of the trailheads for day hikers to fill out information cards for vital park attendance data and for use in an emergency.

-A Hiker’s Guide to the Laurel Highlands Trail is available from the Sierra Club Allegheny Group.
+Additional resources on hiking the Laurel Highlands Hiking Trail are available from the Sierra Club Allegheny Group.

 Laurel Highlands Hiking Trail Map (PDF)